 - The ERA-UTDCR is a long range wireless doorbell system with a range of up to 4,000 feet.

-- The system is expandable, meaning you can add more receivers and more push buttons, extending the listening area and doors covered.
+- The system is expandable, meaning you can add more receivers and more push buttons, extending the listening area and the doors covered.